Fulton Historical District Tour

 From the Fulton Mansion to the commercial fishing docks β Fulton's golden era

 Fulton was the industrial engine of Aransas County β meat packeries, commercial fishing, and one of the grandest Victorian homes on the Texas coast.
-This walk takes you through the remarkable story of George W. Fulton, who built his empire on the post-Civil War cattle industry and created a mansion that still stands today.
+This walk loops through the remarkable story of George W. Fulton, who built his empire on the post-Civil War cattle industry and created a mansion that still stands today.
+The route ends where it began, at the second historical marker on the mansion grounds.

 β Tour Highlights

-- βThe Fulton Mansion β a Victorian masterpiece with hydraulic elevator and central air, built 1877
+- βThe Fulton Mansion β a Victorian masterpiece with central air and hydraulic plumbing, built 1877

 - βSite of Marion Packing Company β one of the largest meat packeries in 19th-century Texas